GabrielSlima/blog/articles/clean-code-error-handling.md

     </p>

     <p>
-        The same goes for functions, when can extend them by adding layers, but we're not supposed those layers.
+        The same goes for functions, we can extend them by adding layers, but we're not supposed to change the functions we are calling on those layers.
     </p>
     <h3>Adding contexts for your exceptions</h3>
     <p>